rl1987/trickster.dev/tricksterblog/content/post/running-gui-apps-within-docker-containers.md

 However the performace was acceptable on some of the larger servers - it could even play Youtube videos without sound.

 [Screenshot 4](/2022-03-26_10.56.51.png)

+Since we also have port 5554 and 5555 exposed, we could also use ADB to side-load APK files and do some debugging.